-MCWD plans to commence the project planning phase in fall 2023 and will continue through 2024.
-Preliminary work will focus on reviewing the 2012 feasibility report and validating the conceptual design; meeting with project partners to initiate discussions around facility operations, regulatory frameworks, and funding; and developing a project outreach plan.
+MCWD plans to commence the project planning phase in summer 2025 and will continue through 2026.
+Preliminary work will focus on reviewing the 2012 feasibility report and reevaluating possible solutions; meeting with experts at regulatory bodies, other watershed districts who have constructed similar projects, and operators of working systems in order to gain understanding of known constraints and hurdles; gathering additional data and performing exploratory work in the system; and developing a project outreach plan.
 Consideration of advancing the project into design will be carefully considered by MCWD's Board in collaboration with project partners.